mckennapsean/dissertation/content/07-reflect.md

 one for each story chapter.
 Participants completed the survey after reading both chapters in order to avoid breaking their concentration and issues of memory recall of responses that would result in less effective comparison results.
-The study is balanced in design, with the four conditions crossed with the two chapters of the story resulting in 12 combinations.
+The study was balanced in design, with the four conditions crossed with the two chapters of the story resulting in 12 combinations.

 For measuring engagement, we adapted a validated questionnaire from O'Brien and Toms [@OBrien2010] containing 14 questions on reader-perceived engagement across attributes such as usability, attention, aesthetics, and novelty.
-Each statement then received a 5-point Likert response from the participant.
+Each statement then received a five-point Likert response from the participant.
 These statements were duplicated across the two conditions (or chapters) that the participant had read.
 We randomized the order of questions, but questions per chapter were adjacent to support effective comparison.
 For analysis, several of the questions were negative attributes for engagement, so we flipped participant responses accordingly.
 Our project website includes all materials and conditions used for the study.[^narrative-flow]

 In total, 240 participants read through the story.
 They were compensated $2.31